thoth-tech/documentation/docs/OnTrack/Documentation/Report_On_Data_Analytics_Tools.md

   and stakeholders.
 - User-Friendly Interface: Intuitive tools that empower non-technical users to explore data and generate insights.
-- Predictive Capabilities: Tools for predictive modeling and forecasting to support data-driven decision-making.
+- Predictive Capabilities: Tools for predictive modelling and forecasting to support data-driven decision-making.
 - Security: Robust security measures to protect sensitive student and institutional data.